-On Mahuika and the Māui XC nodes, but not on the Māui ancillary nodes, we set a project's expected rate of use based on that project's percentage share of all then-current allocations, which in turn is derived from the sizes (in core hours) and durations (in days) — and thus the expected rates of use (in terms of cores, where one core is 24 core hours per day) — of the various active allocations on that cluster.
+On Mahuika and the Māui XC nodes, but not on the Māui ancillary nodes, we set a project's expected rate of use based on that project's percentage share of all then-current allocations awarded to that project's institution on that cluster.
+This percentage share is in turn derived from the sizes (in core hours) and durations (in days) — and thus the expected rates of use (in terms of cores, where one core is 24 core hours per day) — of those same allocations.

 - If the size of your allocation (in core hours per day) increases, your project's share of the cluster will increase.
 Conversely, if the size of your allocation decreases, your project's share of the cluster will decrease.